 Born with Teeth

-I recently saw Kate Mulgrew, the actress playing the role of “Red” on “Orange is the New Black,” speak at Seattle Town Hall.
+I saw Kate Mulgrew, the actress playing the role of “Red” on “Orange is the New Black,” speak at Seattle Town Hall.

 She read from her memoir, “Born with Teeth.”
 She read about giving up her daughter for adoption and then meeting her for the first time many years later.

 I’ve never been so captivated listening to someone read.
 The words flew off the page, from her gut into our hearts.
 The entire audience was spellbound.